 While the English were contending for power they deemed it politic to allow universal toleration and to respect our religion, but having obtained the supremacy their first act is a violation of their profession, and the next will probably be, like the Muhammadan conquerors, to force upon us their own religion.

 Fear that British administration stood for the introduction of Christianity created an environment that instigators of the 1857 mutiny would exploit to devastating results.
 The coming mutiny now had a disaffected ruling class and a population fearful that their religion, and their souls, were in peril.

 Nemesis walked alongside the British in India, seeming at times like an old friend.
 In the bazaars and cantonments future foes greeted each other as though they were family.
 They lived, as Cicero wrote, in the most illusionary tense of all, the present; like small children not knowing from whence they came nor wither they go.
-As with old friends, relations between the British and Indians, which had once been worked on with vigor and care, fell by the wayside.
+As with old friends, relations between the British and Indians, which had once been worked on with vigour and care, fell by the wayside.
 People and institutions took each other for granted.
-Respect, even deference, was replaced with an attitude which shouted ‘go to hell – don’t bother me!'
-The men-on-the-spot did little to allay concerns or revert attitudes to the more conciliatory tones which had marked the Company’s first endeavors in India; succumbing to the pressures of an Evangelical lobby that gained increasing momentum.
+Respect, even deference, was replaced with an attitude which shouted ‘go to hell – don’t bother me!’
+The men-on-the-spot did little to allay concerns or revert attitudes to the more conciliatory tones which had marked the Company’s first endeavours in India; succumbing to the pressures of an Evangelical lobby that gained increasing momentum.